Tayphong043/teamcity-documentation/topics/configuring-proxy-server.md

 teamcity.https.proxyAuthentication=NT_credentials
 ```

-> TeamCity proxy settings are automatically propagated to [native Git](git.md#Native+Git+for+VCS-related+operations+on+the+server) configuration.
+> Starting with version 2024.12, TeamCity proxy settings are automatically propagated to [native Git](git.md#Native+Git+for+VCS-related+operations+on+the+server) configuration.
 However, Git's own configuration has a priority over TeamCity settings.
 See the following articles for more information about setting up native Git proxy configuration:
 >
 > * [Configure Git to use a proxy](https://gist.github.com/evantoli/f8c23a37eb3558ab8765)
 > * [The `git config` reference](https://git-scm.com/docs/git-config)